danieltjw/aifutures/README.md

     - find loopholes to exploit while technically following the letter of the law
     - persuade others to change the law in their favor
     - silence critics and concerned parties
+        - co-op the state to harass under the guise of national security concerns

 It may appear to be highly productive but due to externalising cost elsewhere, it can involve taking 2 steps forward and 1 step back on aggregate.